systematically-design/tokenScript-Documentation/src/docs/02-using-the-app/01-interface-overview.md

 # Interface Overview

-The TokenScript interface is designed to make creating and managing design tokens intuitive and efficient.
+The Systematically interface is designed to make creating and managing design tokens intuitive and efficient.
 This guide will help you understand all the key areas of the interface.

 ## Main Layout

-The TokenScript interface is divided into several key areas:
+The Systematically interface is divided into several key areas:

 ### Top Navigation Bar